Closing dyke passages exercise - 25 September

 More information about waterproofing the future: Storms and high water.

 Sign at closed Delfzijl coupure.
-Text on the sign: High water levels Enter at your own risk
+Text on the sign: High water Enter at your own risk